Anonymous said: What are the 9 types of energy

 -Say It With Science

-Anonymous asked: Hey sayitwithscience - if I'm not mistaken, the featured post regarding the Higgs boson is a bit misleading; I would think it's too early to draw such a conclusion since the LHC isn't running at full power yet?
+Anonymous said: Hey sayitwithscience - if I'm not mistaken, the featured post regarding the Higgs boson is a bit misleading; I would think it's too early to draw such a conclusion since the LHC isn't running at full power yet?
 Here's a bit of info from a quick google search: "...LHC will be shut down at end of 2011 with a view to run at full capacity in 2013" Hope you can clear this up for me ~ thanks!

 We can’t seem to find the post you are referring to on the featured section!
 Sorry!

 Perhaps it had something to do with this?